 Improve my GPA and fast!.

-I registered for 2 courses and worked hard all semester.
+I registered for two courses and worked hard all semester.

 I joined academic counseling and was gifted with a gem of a counselor who was able to give me back my lost confidence in getting good grades.

-I realized I was a really good MATLAB coder and managed to provide solutions which impressed the instructor in one of my classes.
+I realized I was an excellent MATLAB coder and managed to provide solutions which impressed the instructor in one of my classes.

 I managed to earn good grades on the other.

 Nearing the end of my spring semester, my advisor called me over to his office. [highlight]He told me, to my dismay, that he was out of funds for me.[/highlight] We did not get the grant we needed.

 I would have to find another source of funding.
 Professor told me to wrap up my research: One more month of lab work, and write my thesis on whatever I had.
 He told me to graduate as soon as I could since he would not be able to support me from now.
 To put it, he had lost faith: In the project and me.